tbmatuka/php-apache-production/README.md

 #### mod_remoteip
 mod_remoteip is configured in `/etc/apache2/conf-available/remoteip.conf`.
 It is configured to trust the internal Docker network and to load the `trusted-proxies.lst` file.

 Config file `/etc/apache2/trusted-proxies.lst` contains a list of IP ranges that are trusted for mod_remoteip.
 You should have your load balancers listed here if you want the Apache IPs to be correct.
+The `trusted-proxies.lst` file can be overwritten by setting the `APACHE_TRUSTED_PROXIES` environment variable.

 ### Init script
 If you create and make executable `/usr/local/bin/apache_init.sh` it will be run by the entrypoint script right before Apache is started.
 You can use this to run migrations or anything else your app needs to work.